Veslydev/EthanolRemoteDiscord/README.md

 Self Host way;

-Download The repo by clicking code and download the zip Extract the zip to somewhere like \Documents\RemoteDiscord
+Download The repo by clicking code and download the zip Extract the zip to somewhere like Documents\RemoteDiscord

-And download the EthanolRemoteClient.jar from download channel from ethanol's discord server and put in \Documents\RemoteDiscord
+And download the EthanolConsole.jar from ethanol's repo https://github.com/EthanolMC/EthanolConsole/releases and put in somwhere your directory Documents\RemoteDiscord

 Edit the .env.example TOKEN by your discord bot's token and give PRESENCE INTENT, SERVER MEMBERS INTENT, MESSAGE CONTENT INTENT From same page as get token and rename .env.example to .env